 Lean Urbanism is an approach to community-building that requires fewer resources.
 It is a response to the requirements, complexities and costs that disproportionately burden small-scale developers, builders, and entrepreneurs.
 The Project for Lean Urbanism is developing tools and daylighting techniques to better enable small-scale development and entrepreneurial activity by focusing on incremental, successional growth, by reducing the resources required for compliance, and by providing ways to work around onerous financial, bureaucratic, and regulatory processes.
 The tools and techniques will be released freely, for all to use.
-These tools, along with the focus on requiring fewer resources and working around onerous processes, will allow more people to participate in the building of their homes, businesses, and communities.
+These tools, along with the focus on requiring fewer resources and working around onerous processes, will allow more people to participate in building their homes, businesses, and communities.

 What Is a Pink Zone?